Asian American Profile

 The Asian Population: 2010 [PDF | 6.4MB]

 The American Community Survey - Asians: 2004 [PDF | 1.1MB]

 Language Use in the United States: 2011 [PDF | 1.4MB]

 Health: It is significant to note that Asian American women have the highest life expectancy (85.8 years) of any other ethnic group in the U.S. Life expectancy varies among Asian subgroups: Filipino (81.5 years), Japanese (84.5 years), and Chinese women (86.1 years)1.
 However, Asian Americans contend with numerous factors which may threaten their health.
 Some negative factors are infrequent medical visits due to the fear of deportation, language/cultural barriers, and the lack of health insurance.
 Asian Americans are most at risk for the following health conditions: cancer, heart disease, stroke, unintentional injuries (accidents), and diabetes.
 Asian Americans also have a high prevalence of the following conditions and risk factors: chronic obstructive pulmonary disease, hepatitis B, HIV/AIDS, smoking, tuberculosis, and liver disease.

-Other Health Concerns: In 2010, tuberculosis was 11 times more common among Asians, with a case rate of 22.2 as compared to 2.0 for the White population.
+Other Health Concerns: In 2012, tuberculosis was 24 times more common among Asians, with a case rate of 18.9 as compared to 0.8 for the non-Hispanic White population.

 All Topics A-Z

 You will need Adobe Acrobat® Reader™ to view PDF files located on this site.
 If you do not already have Adobe Acrobat® Reader™, you can download here for free.